tsobe/lobiani/README.md

 TODO

 # Backlog
-- As a warehouse manager I want to define item so that actual items can be added later
+- As a warehouse operator I want to define the item so that instances of items can be added later
-- As a warehouse manager I want to add item so that it can be purchased by customers
+- As a warehouse operator I want to add item so that it can be purchased by customers
 - As a sales manager I want to describe product so that all the important information is presented to the customer
 - As a sales manager I want to publish/unpublish product to control whether a product will be visible (and hence sellable) to customer
+- As a billing manager I want to assign price to a product so that customer can be charged appropriately
 - As a customer I want to browse through the list of all available products so that I can get some idea about what's available for sale
 - As a customer I want to search a particular product(s) by name or description so that I can filter out irrelevant items
 - As a customer I want to see the details of the particular product so that I can get more information